ParichayDidwania/multiplayer-shooter/README.md

 2. Install the necessary dependencies for both the client and server using `npm install` in the respective directories.
 3. Start the backend server by using `npm run dev` command in server directory.
 4. Change the server url in `client.ts` file by editing the URL variable at the top of the file to `ws://localhost:7000`.
+5. Build `client.js` file using `npm run build` in the client directory.
-5. Start the client server (to server static files) using `npm start` in client directory.
+6. Start the client server (to server static files) using `npm run start` in client directory.

 ## License